ash0080/gun.doc.cn/Building-Modules-for-Gun.md

 ### Abstraction

 Likely the easiest of the three, gun's API is fully extensible, allowing you to define your own methods and abstraction layers or pull in existing ones.
-If this interests you or if you just want to jump in and start coding, read [this guide][abstraction].
+If this interests you or if you just want to jump in and start coding, read [Adding Methods to the GUN Chain][Adding-Methods-to-the-Gun-Chain].

 ### Persistence

 Since gun's main goal is to synchronize data between clients and servers, it doesn't take a strong stance on how your data is saved.
 Client side, it defaults to localStorage, while server side it exports to a file named `data.json`, although it's designed with plugins in mind so that your favorite storage engine, whether it be levelDB, Hadoop, IndexedDB, AWS, etc., should painlessly integrate with your project.
-Building a plugin for gun's persistence layer is fairly straightforward, and is outlined in [this guide][persistence].
+Building a plugin for gun's persistence layer is fairly straightforward, and is outlined in [Adding Storage Services][Adding-Storage-Services].

 ### Communication